-Both depression and anxiety are very common and often happen together.
+Both depression and anxiety are very common, and they often happen together.
 About 60% of people with anxiety also have symptoms of depression, and vice versa.
 Each condition can make symptoms of the other get worse or last longer.

-If you have anxiety, you may be at greater risk for depression.
-Experts say avoiding the things you fear might lead to depression.
+If you have anxiety, you may be at a greater risk for depression.
+Experts say that avoiding the things you fear might lead to depression.

 How Do You Treat Depression and Anxiety?